-The Group's properties portfolio in Shanghai, China is divided into three residential complexes, comprising of around 182 blocks of hotel-serviced villas and 132 hotel-serviced apartments respectively.
-The properties in Shanghai are operated under the name of "Windsor Renaissance", which is regarded as a symbol of high quality villas and hotel-serviced apartments in Shanghai, and are well recognised by consulates and foreign business entities.
-The Shanghai properties have an average occupancy rate of approximately 88%, and generates rental and management fee revenue of approximately HK\$159 million in 2020 (2019: HK\$146 million).
+The Group's investment property portfolio in Shanghai, China comprises three residential complexes operating under the brand name of "Windsor Renaissance", which consist of around 182 blocks of hotel-serviced villas and 132 hotel-serviced apartments in total.
+Windsor Renaissance is regarded as a symbol of high quality hotel-serviced villas and apartments in Shanghai, and is well recognised by consulates and management of foreign business entities.
+These properties in Shanghai had an average occupancy rate of approximately 95% and generated rental and management fee revenue of approximately HK\$166 million in 2021 (2020: HK\$159 million).